Sparticuz/chromium/README.md

 ```shell
 zip -9 --filesync --move --recurse-paths .fonts.zip .fonts/
 ```

+## Graphics

+By default, this package uses `swiftshader`/`angle` to do CPU acceleration for WebGL.
+This is the only known way to enable WebGL on a serverless platform.
+You can disable WebGL by setting `chromium.setGraphiceMode = false;` _before_ launching Chromium.
+Disabling this will also skip the extract of the `bin/swiftshader.tar.br` file, which saves about a second of initial execution time.
+Disabling graphics is recommended if you know you are not using any WebGL.

 ## Compiling

 To compile your own version of Chromium check the [Ansible playbook instructions](_/ansible).